 Teams should have 2 sets of jerseys.
 One set shall be a color of the Team Manager’s choosing and the other shall be white.
 Both set s will have a unique number assigned to each player and displayed on the shirt.
 The number for each player should be the same on both the colored shirt and the white shirt.
 If a color clash between two teams exists, it is the responsibility of the home team to change jerseys.

 If a team chooses to purchase their own shirts they must also purchase guest player shirts so that everyone on the field for each team will be wearing the same shirt.

 NO SLIDE TACKLING

 Slide tackling will not be permitted in both division of the New River United adult program.
-All slide tackles will result in a direct free kick for the opposing team, and the player that committed the offense will receive a yellow card.
+All slide tackles by a field player will result in a direct free kick for the opposing team, and the player that committed the offense will receive a yellow card.
 If the player commits a second slide tackle, the respective player may be given a red card which would result in an immediate dismissal from the game.
 All decisions are at the discretion of the center referee.
 The referee crew will have a zero tolerance in this matter during all official games.